apache/apisix-ingress-controller/docs/en/latest/deployments/k3s-rke.md

 # limitations under the License.
 #
 -->

-# Install Ingress APISIX on K3S and Rancher RKE

 This document explains how to install Ingress APISIX on [k3S](https://k3s.io/) and [Rancher RKE](https://rancher.com/products/rke/).